 35 Resources to Help You Get Organized

-My smartphone: I know.
-It's a total cliche but I'd be lost without my phone.
-It's my alarm clock, my calendar, and I'd be lost without the reminder app.
+My Smartphone: I know.
+It's a total cliche, but I'd be lost without my phone.
+It's my alarm clock and my calendar, and I'd be lost without the reminder app.

 Evernote: I've been using Evernote for so long I don't even know I how I would function without it.
 The first drafts of my blog posts are in there.
 It's where I write my meal plans.
 I keep to do lists and knitting notes.
 I basically write and store everything in there.

 Social Media Apps: Whether you use them on your phone, download the desktop apps or use browser extensions, social media apps rock my world.
 I personally use a mix of Hootsuite, Facebook, Echofon, and Instagram.
 I like having the ability organize my twitter streams or send things to multiple accounts.
 They just make my online life so much easier to manage.

 Unroll.me: Are you waging war on the amount of unnecessary emails you get everyday?
 I know how it is.
 You buy an item online and you create an account.
 The next thing you know you're getting email from them all the time.
 I don't know how many times I've thought I've fully unsubscribed from emails only to have a different kind pop in.
 Unroll.me will help you narrow it down to just the ones you really want... and it can even roll up all of those into a single daily email digest.